|Did this page help you? Yes | No | Tell us about it...|

 The AWS Toolkit for Visual Studio installs the latest version of the AWS SDK for .NET.
 From Visual Studio, you can easily modify, build, and run any of the samples included in the SDK.

 Toolkit for Visual Studio for Visual Studio 2008 is still available, but not supported.
 For more information, see Installation.

 Added support for deployment to AWS Elastic Beanstalk

-The AWS Toolkit now supports deployment of web applications and web sites to AWS Elastic Beanstalk in addition to the existing deployment support for AWS CloudFormation.
+The Toolkit for Visual Studio now supports deployment of web applications and web sites to AWS Elastic Beanstalk in addition to the existing deployment support for AWS CloudFormation.
 To deploy to either service, right-click your project in Solution Explorer and select 'Publish to AWS'; you can then select the required service in the deployment wizard.
 If you have Amazon RDS instances, the deployment wizard for AWS Elastic Beanstalk can also be used to allow connectivity between your deployed application and selected Amazon RDS instances.

 For projects that have been deployed previously, a new 'Republish to...' command is available in the context menu for a project in Solution Explorer.
 The command name changes to show where the project was last deployed (AWS Elastic Beanstalk environment or AWS CloudFormation stack) together with the environment or stack name.
-Selecting the command displays a dialog that summarizes the deployment options that were last-used.
+Selecting the command displays a dialog that summarizes the deployment options that were last used.
 Clicking the Deploy button then starts project redeployment, without needing to use the full deployment wizard.

 Support for Amazon RDS and Microsoft SQL Server

 Amazon RDS support has been added to the AWS Explorer allowing you to manage Amazon RDS assets from within Visual Studio.
 Amazon RDS instances that use Microsoft SQL Server can also be added to Visual Studio's Server Explorer.